The exact convex roof for GHZ-W mixtures for three qubits and beyond: Optimal decompositions in between the states -- the states

 For the remaining points in the Bloch sphere there is only a single visible state from the zero polytope left which leads to $(1,1)$ decomposition being optimal there.
-They are depicted in the right panel of Fig.~\ref{fig:intersectinglines-optimDecomp} by green lines and red points. \end{appendix}
+They are depicted in Fig.~\ref{fig:OptimDecomp-GHZ-W} by green lines and red points.